ahujack/HHIN/README.md

-# HHIN
+# HIM
-Hierarchical Hybrid Interest Network
+Hybrid Interest Modeling withLimited Behavior

+# Public data
+We will expose the data set at the appropriate time

 # Prepare
 ## Requirements